luojunwei/SLR/README.md

 ```
 2) Before installing and running
 ```
     First, Please build and install BWA, Samtools and Bamtools.
     And add enviroment vairable BAMTOOLS_HOME which is the path of bamtools.
+    Note that "/BAMTOOLS_HOME/include/bamtools/" should include two directories "api" and "shared".
 ```
 3) Installing.
 ```